brunoprela/timescaledb-mcp/README.md

 - **Connection Pooling**: Efficient connection reuse with configurable pool sizes
 - **Query Timeouts**: Configurable timeouts to prevent long-running queries
 - **Resource Management**: Proper cleanup of connections and resources

+## Publishing

+For instructions on how to publish new versions to PyPI, see [PUBLISHING.md](PUBLISHING.md).

 ## License